Health Sciences, B.S.

 http://www.cahiim.org

-The Health Information Management accreditor of Saint Louis University is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The College's accreditation for the Bachelor of Science in Health Sciences with Health Information Management has been reaffirmed through 2020.
+The Health Information Management concentration accreditor of Saint Louis University is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The College's accreditation for the Bachelor of Science in Health Sciences with Health Information Management has been reaffirmed through 2024.
 All inquiries about the program's accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at info@cahiim.org.

 For more information on the SLU Health Information Management program professional and technical standards and program outcomes, please see Additional Accreditation Information.